asmodehn/WkCore/README.md

 It can also sometime provide implementation of recent feature in old standard with old compilers.
 It is widely and shamelessly based on boost, gathering useful components.

+The main platform we aim to support are :
+- Win32, cygwin, ndk-build
+- Linux, ndk-build
+- MacOSX, ios-build

 The goal is to have a very simple one line string input, and one line string output (log), yet using all possible functionalities on the system, the C++ way.
 Be ready for heavy OOD, templates, streams, threads, etc.

 However, to keep it maintainable, we should restrain ourselves to cover less features than [POCO](http://pocoproject.org/)